 Puerto Vallarta to San Pancho Tour

-You’ll first head to San Pancho and admire the Huichol crafts by the streets, then keep going to Sayulita to enjoy the beach.
-It even includes pick-up at your hotel in Puerto Vallarta!
+You’ll first head to Sayulita and admire the boutique stores along the streets, then keep going to San Pancho to enjoy the beach.
+It also includes beer, water, and the group setting is the perfect way to meet other travelers.

 The best things to do in San Pancho